mendix/docker-mendix-buildpack/README.md

 The Mendix Buildpack for Docker (aka docker-mendix-buildpack) is an **example project** you can use to build and run your Mendix Application in a [Docker](https://www.docker.com/) container.

+**⚠️ Warning** If your pipeline is based on Docker Buildpack V4 or an earlier version, see the [upgrading from Docker Buildpack v4](upgrading-from-v4.md) document.
+To use Docker Buildpack v5, some changes will be required in your build process.

 For a Kubernetes native solution to run Mendix apps, see [Mendix for Private Cloud](https://www.mendix.com/evaluation-guide/app-lifecycle/mendix-for-private-cloud/).

 ## Try a sample mendix application